matthewGrinde/stunning-doodle/rules.md

 unconfortable doing by yourself.
 If anyone needs help with specific task we will add others to help them with it.

 ## How will we will track progress (and follow-up) on completion of tasks
+We will check in at specified check-points or when steps are accomplished by individuals.
+We will let team members know when we move on to new tasks and make sure everybody is on the same page.

 ## How will will communicate difficulties with a task assigned to us